merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 [![scg-taxonomy]({{images}}/igd-collection.gif)]({{images}}/igd-collection.gif){:.center-img .width-90}

 It is happening so rapidly, it looks as if anvi'o knew the taxonomy for these bins.
-But in reality the taxonomy shown underneath bin names are comoputed on the fly.
+But in reality the taxonomy shown underneath bin names are computed on the fly.

 One thing to remember is that the taxonomy information shown on the bins menu is a consensus taxonomy calculated from the taxonomic affiliations of all relevant SCGs in a given bin.
-It is possible to see the underlying data for this through the taxonomy table interface you can open by clicking "Recalculate / Show Taxonomy for Bins" button in the Bins panel.
+It is possible to see the underlying data for this through the taxonomy table interface, which you can open by clicking on the "Recalculate / Show Taxonomy for Bins" button in the Bins panel.
 When you click that, you see the following table that shows the consensus taxonomy, and the SCGs from which it was computed:

 [![scg-taxonomy]({{images}}/igd-taxonomy-table.gif)]({{images}}/igd-taxonomy-table.gif){:.center-img .width-90}